shuai-xu/flink/docs/dev/stream/state/state.md

 `putAll(Map<UK, UV>)`.
 The value associated with a user key can be retrieved using `get(UK)`.
 The iterable views for mappings, keys and values can be retrieved using `entries()`, `keys()` and `values()` respectively.

+* `SortedMapState<UK, UV>`: This keeps a list of sorted mappings.
+You can put key-value pairs into the state and retrieve an `Iterable` over all currently stored mappings.
+Mappings are add using `put(UK, UV)` or `putAll(Map<UK, UV)`.
+The value associated with a user key can be retrieved using `get(UK)`.
+The iterable views for mappings, keys and values can be retrieved using `entries()`, `keys()`, and `values()` respectively.
+You can retrieve the first and last entry of the stored mappings, using `firstEntry()`, and `lastEntry()`, respectively.
+The head iterable view for mappings, tail iterable view and sub iterable view of the current sorted mappings can be retrieved by `headIterator()`, `tailIterator` and `subIterator`. **`Be careful when using SortedMapState.
+For RocksDBStateBackend, we only support BytewiseComparator.
+The serialized forms in BytewiseComparator are identical to that of the values only when the numbers to compare are both not negative.
+Serializers under org.apache.flink.table.typeutils.ordered maybe helpful if you want to use SortedMapState.`**

 All types of state also have a method `clear()` that clears the state for the currently active key, i.e. the key of the input element.